Too Hot for Spot

 - It is against the law in Marin County to leave a pet unattended in a vehicle on a warm day.
 Any law enforcement officer can and will use whatever means are necessary to remove a pet from a vehicle if an animal is in distress.

 As temperatures rise, the best thing to do is leave your pets at home.
 Provide plenty of fresh water and limit outdoor activities.
 If you see an animal in a car on a warm day, get the vehicle description and license plate and call Marin Humane immediately at 415.883.4621.
 Your call could save an animal’s life!

 “Right to Rescue” Law

-We were happy to see State Assembly Bill 797 (Citizen’s Right to Rescue) pass last year with little to no opposition.
-Now in its first year, citizens are protected from civil liability for property damage to a motor vehicle if they rescue an animal in distress ONLY IF they follow a few important steps:
+We were happy that State Assembly Bill 797 (Citizen’s Right to Rescue) passed with little to no opposition.
+Citizens are protected from civil liability for property damage to a motor vehicle if they rescue an animal in distress ONLY IF they follow a few important steps: